MShawon/YouTube-Viewer/README.md

  * chrome v70+ randomized user agent based on platform
  * canvas,audio,font,webgl fingerprint defender and IP leak prevent by webrtc control
  * geolocation, timezone, referer spoofing
+ * can add extra extensions in the `extension/custom_extension/` folder
  * direct link or search *keyword* on YouTube then watch the video by matching exact video *title*
  * modify urls.txt and search.txt on the fly without restarting program
  * HTTP api on localhost and a database to store view count